eclipse-cbi/p2repo-analyzers/README.md

 ## Notes

 On a large repository, it can take 5 or 10 minutes to complete.
-The results can be viewed with a web browser starting with the `index.html` at the location you specified in 'reportOutputDir' property.
+The results can be viewed with a web browser starting with the `index.html` at the location you specified in the 'reportOutputDir' property.

 ## Get support